Cezerin2/Cezerin2/docs/using-source-code.md

 - Storefront running on port 3000 and available at **http://localhost:3000**
 - Dashboard running on port 3000 and available at **http://localhost:3000/admin**

--For example, here is the api method for store settings: **http://localhost:3001/api/v1/settings** -and dashboard settings page: **http://localhost:3000/admin/settings**
+For example, here is the api method for store settings: **http://localhost:3001/api/v1/settings** and dashboard settings page: **http://localhost:3000/admin/settings**

 ```shell